This section is part of the GROMACS Wizard tutorial.

 Choosing parameters

-Most of the GROMACS molecular dynamics parameters are presented in the Parameters section of the NVT Equilibration tab.
-By default, these parameters are populated with default values.
+GROMACS molecular dynamics parameters for NVT equilibration are present in the Parameters section of the NVT Equilibration tab.
+By default, these parameters are populated with default values that are suitable for usual energy minimization runs.
 You can modify these parameters as needed.
-In the Parameters section, you will find the parameters that are most likely to be changed often, like the algorithm, the maximum number of steps.
+In the Parameters section, you will find the parameters that are most likely to be changed often, like the integration time step and the number of steps.

 Run NVT Equilibration

-Please note that during these calculations you can still use SAMSON thanks to the job manager of the GROMACS Wizard Extension.
+During these calculations, you can still use SAMSON and GROMACS Wizard thanks to the job manager of the GROMACS Wizard Extension.
+You can always access the list of the local GROMACS jobs and their state via the “Local jobs” button.

 Importing the results

-After the computation is done a pop-up will appear asking for import options.
+If you launched a single project and there are no other projects in the local job queue then after the computations are done a pop-up will appear asking for import options.
+If you launched multiple jobs or a batch job then you can check their state in the Local jobs.
 You can choose whether to import the whole trajectory, only the last frame, or some range of frames, what type of Periodic Boundary Condition treatment to apply, and on what to center the system.
-For example, as shown in the image below, you can choose to import only a range of frames and to center the system on the Protein.
+For example, as shown in the image below, you can choose to center the system on the Protein.

 If you do not want to import the trajectory you can simply click Cancel – this will not delete any results and will still generate the plot.

-You can access the results in the Results folder specified at the top of the GROMACS Wizard.
-The folders with results are named with the date and time, and the step description (for the NVT Equilibration step, the folder suffix is _nvt).
+You can access the results in the results folder specified at the top of the GROMACS Wizard.
+The folders with results are named with the launch date and time, and the step description (for the NVT Equilibration step, the folder suffix is “_nvt).

 Plots